sheeshee/splendid-tour/README.md

-# Codename: Splendid Tout - A UK National Lottery Webservice
+# Codename: Splendid Tour - A UK National Lottery Webservice

 Project Aim: Provide webtools to query and act on the results and draws run by the UK National Lottery.